SERVIR-WA/GALUP/training/1_lu/modules/module1.md

   your map, _Add Legend_ to identify the elements in the map, _Add Scale Bar_ to use a scale bar to indicates the scale of the map, _Add North Arrow_ to add a north arrow.
 You can add these items under the _Add Item_ button.
-- You can edit the items you added at windows the right side.
+- You can edit the items you added at windows the right side.<br>
   ![edit](../../../images/Export_ur_own_map/edit.png)
 - After you finishing all the layout of your map, click the _Layout_ button on the main menu bar, and click _Export as PDF..._ to export your map.